 - Damaged or corrupt hard drive sectors.

-First, restart your PC by pressing Ctrl + Alt + Del as the error message says.
-If the issue reoccurs, try out the possible solutions below:
+To Fix this, restart your PC by pressing Ctrl + Alt + Del as the error message says.
+If that didn’t solve it, here are other solutions:

 Run Startup Repair